 If your ex isn’t complying with a child support order, you may be able to use the enforcement services provided by your local Child Support Enforcement Agency.
 This agency has an incredible ability to find and attach income or assets for purposes of enforcing child support orders.
 But, clients also have told me their cases were turned down by agency staff who believed it would be too difficult to enforce a judgment.
 That said, the Child Support Enforcement Agency could be one of your best options so may be worth investigating even if you have the means to pay an attorney.

 3. If enforcement is essential, be diligent and persistent in your efforts.
 I get it, you’re tired.
 You want all of the loose ends in your divorce to be tied up.
 You want to move on.
 But if you’ve decided enforcement is necessary or extremely important to you, you can’t give up.

 You have to be vigilant and consistent in your efforts.
 For example if your ex is a real estate agent you may need to track his/her deals so you can intercept commissions when they are in escrow.
 Or if you expect your ex to receive year-end bonuses, which must be divided or shared with you, you’ll probably need to subpoena your ex’s employment records yearly.
 Ultimately, if you’re trying to enforce a judgment or agreement you may need to make multiple attempts over long periods of time until you find full and final satisfaction.

-If you have questions about if and how you can enforce the terms of your California divorce judgment and would like my help, please complete the confidential form below to determine how I may serve you.
+If you have questions about if and how you can enforce the terms of your California divorce judgment and would like my help, please schedule a consulting session.